Escaping the Verifier: Learning to Reason via Demonstrations: Introduction

-Without preference data, the typical approach to improving LLM performance in these domains is to conduct Supervised Fine-Tuning (SFT) on expert demonstration data via the next-token prediction objective.
-However, such methods, even if the data are further annotated with reasoning traces, does not encourage the same reasoning behaviors elicited from large-scale RL training on verifiable tasks ~\citep{chu2025sftmemorizesrlgeneralizes}.
-Additionally, naive next-token prediction objective induces training-inference distribution mismatch: during training, the model conditions only on the dataset contexts, whereas at inference, it conditions on self-sampled contexts.
-Training on self-sampled contexts, as occurs during RL, yields lower training-inference mismatch, leading to better performance at test time ~\citep{ross-learning-upper-bound}.
-Thus, we hypothesize that leveraging expert demonstrations in conjunction with RL could cultivate robust reasoning abilities, leading to improved performance on downstream tasks and offering a new pathway for developing reasoning capabilities in non-verifiable domains.
+Without preference data, the typical approach to improving LLM performance in these domains is to perform Supervised Fine-Tuning (SFT) on expert demonstrations.
+However, this method, even if the data are further annotated with reasoning traces, does not encourage the same reasoning behaviors as those arising from large-scale RL on verifiable tasks~\citep{chu2025sftmemorizesrlgeneralizes}.
+Additionally, naive use of next-token prediction induces a training-inference distribution mismatch: during training, the model conditions only on the dataset contexts, whereas at inference, it observes self-generated contexts.
+On-policy training, as occurs during RL, yields a lower training-inference mismatch, leading to better performance at test time~\citep{ross-learning-upper-bound}.
+Thus, we hypothesize that using expert demonstrations along with RL could offer a new pathway for developing robust reasoning capabilities in non-verifiable domains.

 To this end, we introduce \textbf{RARO} (Relativistic Adversarial Reasoning Optimization), a robust RL algorithm that trains LLMs to reason using only expert demonstrations \emph{without} task-specific verifiers or human preferences.
+RARO trains a single LLM to play two roles: a reasoning \emph{policy} that generates answers and a \emph{relativistic critic} that compares (expert, policy) answer pairs and predicts which is expert (or declares a \emph{tie}).
+It then alternates critic updates with policy updates using the critic as a learned reward signal.